 Youth Harm Reduction Award

-Island Health’s Youth Harm Reduction Award, to be given annually, was inspired by three high school students in the Greater Victoria region whose commitment and passion allowed them to attain their goal of providing harm reduction training in their school.
+Island Health’s annual Youth Harm Reduction Award was inspired by three high school students in the Greater Victoria region whose commitment and passion allowed them to attain their goal of providing harm reduction training in their school.
 Their motivation to make a difference came following the fatal illicit drug poisoning of a friend.
 This award honours their dedication to advancing knowledge and creating awareness to help reduce the risk of harm for themselves and for other young people.

 News & Events